-Prior studies examining HCV healthcare burden have limitations.
-Tsui, et al. examined the NAMCS and NHAMCS-OPD data from 1997 through 2005 and reported a high proportion of HCV related outpatient visits by the baby boomer cohort and disproportionate growth among non-whites and Medicaid recipients.
-[8] Moorman, et al. assessed the clinical impact of chronic HCV infection through a prospective cohort study from four participating health systems, confirming the prominence of this condition among baby boomers.
-[9] Grant, et al. also used national inpatient data characterize healthcare resource utilization by HCV individuals.
-[13] However, their study was limited to 1994-2001, while our study included 2001-2010 and reflects the most current estimates.
+et al also used national inpatient data to characterize healthcare resource utilization by HCV-infected individuals [13].
+However, their study was limited to 1994-2001, whereas our study included 2001-2010 and reflects the most current estimates.
 We also included ED and outpatient encounters provided by NHAMCS.
-Our study extends upon these prior efforts, confirming increases inHCV-related healthcare burden among baby boomers.
+Our study extends upon these prior efforts, confirming increases in HCV-related healthcare burden among baby boomers.
 Most alarming is the increase in inpatient utilization, suggesting that the progression of HCV-related liver disease will create an increasing healthcare burden over the coming decades.

 The findings of our study highlight the urgency of expanding HCV detection and initial care nationally.
 HCV screening is inexpensive and reliable, with evolving treatment strategies making HCV an imminently curable disease.
-Recent advances in HCV treatment with direct-acting antivirals (DAAs) have transformed the care of this previously incurable disease.
-[20-22]Coordinated screening efforts are paramount in order to detect the disease at its earliest stages, maximizing opportunities for early treatment and prevention of major health sequelae.
-[23-25]Early detection and treatment are viable and essential strategies for reducing HCV mortality and healthcare burden.
-Given the known healthcare utilization disparities and those observed in our study, limiting HCV screening and treatment to traditional settingswillfall short of current needs and increasing rates of HCV-related cirrhosis and hepatocellular carcinoma.
-Ongoing health care reform changes must expand opportunities for HCV screening and treatment to all persons, regardless of insurance status, to achieve success similar to that seen with HIV through the Ryan White Care Act.
+Recent advances in HCV treatment with DAAs have transformed the care of this previously incurable disease [20-22].
+Coordinated screening efforts are paramount to detect the disease at its earliest stages, maximizing opportunities for early treatment and prevention of major health sequelae [23-25].
+Early detection and treatment are viable and essential strategies for reducing HCV mortality and healthcare burden.
+Given the known healthcare utilization disparities and those observed in our study, limiting HCV screening and treatment to traditional settings will fall short of current needs and increasing rates of HCV-related cirrhosis and hepatocellular carcinoma.
+Ongoing healthcare reform changes must expand opportunities for HCV screening and treatment to all persons, regardless of insurance status, to achieve success similar to that seen with HIV through the Ryan White Care Act.

 We recognize the limitations of the current analysis.
-NAMCS, NHAMCS and NIS are retrospective, probabilitysampled data sets.
-Recent studies have questioned the validity of the ambulatory medical care surveys.[26, 27]However, the methodologies of NAMCS and NHAMCS are rigorous, and the data sets have been widely used in similar analyses for over 15 years.[28, 29]ENREF_5NAMCS, NHAMCS, and NIS date sets only include visits to non-federally employed office-based practices and non-institutional general and short-stay hospitals (excluding Federal, military, and VA hospitals).
+NAMCS, NHAMCS, and NIS are retrospective, probabilitysampled data sets.
+Recent studies have questioned the validity of the ambulatory medical care surveys [26, 27].
+However, the methodologies of NAMCS and NHAMCS are rigorous, and the data sets have been widely used in similar analyses for >15 years [28, 29].
+NAMCS, NHAMCS, and NIS date sets only include visits to non-federally employed office-based practices and noninstitutional general and short-stay hospitals (excluding federal, military, and Veterans Affairs hospitals).
 Given these known limitations, the large HCV burden identified in this study likely underestimates the true US burden.
-Furthermore, because a significant percentage of HCV infections remain undiagnosed, our findings will underestimate the true burden of HCV infection in the US.The current analysis provides the best data available regarding the national impact of HCV.
+Furthermore, because a significant percentage of HCV infections remains undiagnosed, our findings will underestimate the true burden of HCV infection in the United States.
+The current analysis provides the best data available regarding the national impact of HCV.

-While we were able to characterize collective outpatient, ED and inpatient utilization by HCV-infected individuals, we were not able to determine the care or outcomes of individual persons.
+Whereas we were able to characterize collective outpatient, ED and inpatient utilization by HCV-infected individuals, we were not able to determine the care or outcomes of individual persons.
 NAMCS, NHAMCS, and NIS data represent visits and discharges, not unique individuals.
 Therefore, we could not control for or determine patterns of readmission.
-Because of the limited number of diagnoses collected by each data set, we may have under-detected the number of healthcare encounters, particularly in the outpatient and ED settings.
-Our study describes the number of healthcare visits by HCV-infected individuals, but does not indicate the prevalence of the disease in the US populations.
-Furthermore, we did not analyze comorbid diseases, which may have led to increased healthcare visits by HCV-infected individuals.
+Because of the limited number of diagnoses collected by each data set, we may have underdetected the number of healthcare encounters, particularly in the outpatient and ED settings.
+Our study describes the number of healthcare visits by HCV-infected individuals, but does not indicate the prevalence of the disease in the US population.
+Furthermore, we did not analyze comorbid diseases that may have led to increased healthcare visits by HCV-infected individuals.

-In conclusion, individuals with HCV infection were large users of outpatient, ED and inpatient health services in the US, with resource use highest and increasing in the baby boomer cohort.
-These observations illuminate the public health burden of HCV infection in the US.
+In conclusion, individuals with HCV infection were large users of outpatient, ED, and inpatient health services in the United States, with resource use highest and increasing in the baby boomer cohort.
+These observations illuminate the public health burden of HCV infection in the United States.